 grep -r "bin/.*sh" ~/scripts

-This should match all shells invoked, including /bin/bash
+This should match all shells invoked, including /bin/bash,

-To add a little context to this script, use the -A
+To add a little context to this script, use the -A option to print two

 lines after the pattern.